lfe/docs/classic-docs/lfe-shell.md

             Print out module information, if no modules are given then print information about all modules.

-        (ec File [Options])
-            Compile and load an Erlang file.
+        (pid x y z)
+                Create a pid from x, y, z.

+        (p Expr)
+        (pp Expr)
+                Print/prettyprint a value to full depth.

+        (regs)
+                Print information about the currently running
+                processes in the system.

+        (: c Command Arg ...)
+                All the commands in the standard Erlang shell can be reached in this way.

+Built-in shell commands

+        These are special forms which are only recognised at the top-level in shell input.
+The cannot be redefined.

+        (reset-environment)
+                Resets the environment to its initial state.

+        (set Pattern Expr)
+        (set Pattern (when Guard) Expr)
+                Evaluate Expr and match the result with Pattern binding variables in it.
+These variables can then be used in the shell and also rebound in another set.

         (slurp File)
                 Slurp in a source LFE file and makes all functions and macros defined in the file available in the shell.
-Only one file can be slurped at a time and slurping a new file removes all data about the previous one.
+Only one file can be slurped at a time and slurping a new file basically does an unslurp first.

         (unslurp)
-            Remove all function and macro definitions except the default ones.
+                Revert back to the state before the last slurp removing all function and macro definitions both in the slurped file and defined in the shell since then.

-        (set Pattern Expr)
-            Evaluate Expr ad match the result with Pattern binding variables in it.
-These variables can then be used in the shell and also rebound in another set.

-        (: c Command Arg ...)
-            All the commands in the standard Erlang shell can be reached in this way.
+        (run File)
+                Execute all the shell commands in File.
+All defined variables, functions and macros will be saved in the environment if there are no errors.

+Shell functions and macros

+        Functions and macros can be defined in the shell.
+These will only be local to the shell and cannot be called from modules.
+The forms are the standard forms for defining functions and macros.

+        (defun Fun ...)
+                Define a function in the shell.

+        (defmacro Macro ...)
+                Define a macro in the shell.

 Builtin shell variables:

         +/++/+++
                 The three previous expressions input.

         */**/***
                 The values of the previous 3 expressions.

         -
                 The current expression input.

+Shell Environment

+        The shell maintains an environment of local function and macro definitions, and variable bindings.
+The environment can be accessed using the built-in shell variable $ENV.
+This can be useful when calling functions like macroexpand and macro-function which unless an explicit environment is given will only search the default environment.

 Starting the LFE shell

-        The best way is probably to start Erlang directly running the LFE shell with:
+        After installing the best way is probably to start Erlang directly running the LFE shell with:

-        erl -noshell -noinput -s lfe_boot start

-        This can easily be put in a shell script.
+        lfe [flags]

         From a normal Erlang shell the best way to start the shell is by calling: